Ameba-AIoT/ameba-arduino-doc/source/amebapro2/API_Documents/Wire/Class TwoWire.rst

 NA

-.. note :: “Wire.h” must be included to use the class function.
+.. note :: "Wire.h" must be included to use the class function.

 **TwoWire::onReceive**
 ----------------------